 The Minister also proposed the inclusion of a requirement for retailers to obtain customers' explicit informed consent to apply new benefits, following the expiry of a fixed-term benefit.
 The Minister did not suggest what arrangements would apply to customers that did not provide explicit informed consent.

 Submissions

-The Queensland Consumers Association supported the Minister's proposal.
+The Queensland Consumers Association and QCOSS supported the Minister's proposal, arguing that the amendment would increase customer protection, engagement and decision making, and enhance competition between retailers.